mahume/bamazon/README.md

 2. Enter the quantity.
 3. A receipt of purchase will be displayed and the grand total will be added to the 'Total Sales' column.
 4. Errors:
--   If there is insufficient stock, you will be notified and prompted again.
+-   If there is insufficient stock, you will be notified and prompted to re-enter your data.
 ![](assets/images/customer-insufficient-stock.png)
--   If the value is not numerical, you will be prompted to re-enter your data.
+-   If the value is not numerical, you will be notified and prompted to re-enter your data.
 ![](assets/images/customer-invalid-num.png)

 #### Exit